Introduction to Cursors in SQL

 The lifecycle of a cursor typically involves five stages:

 1. Declare: The first step is to declare a cursor.
 This step instructs the system to generate a cursor with the given data set.
 The data set is constructed using a SQL statement.
-At this stage, the active set is created but the temporary workspace of the cursor is not yet opened in the memory.
+At this stage, the active set is created, but the cursor’s temporary workspace is not yet opened in the memory.

 3. Fetch: This is the recurring step in the whole process.
-The current row pointed by the pointer is fetched and the desired task is performed on the row data.
+The pointer’s current row is fetched, and the desired task is performed on the row data.
 The pointer moves to the next row in the cursor.

 4. Close: After the data manipulation is done, the cursor needs to be closed.